 Knowing how important talent is for startups, this non-strategy strategy can be a big limitation down the road.

-At Techstars, we try and help companies think through these types of things.
-By helping companies understand the type of company they want to run, hopefully companies will think more about their culture and what they plan to do to build a sustainable organizational culture.
+At Techstars, we try and help companies think through organizational culture and other points along the way to success.
+By helping companies understand the type of organization they want to run, hopefully they will think more about their plan to build a sustainable organizational culture.

 What model does your company follow?
 If you could have thought more about this earlier into your startup, would you?